justlep/bitwig/doc/Behringer BCF2000/README.md

-# LeP's BCF2000 Pro controller script for Bitwig
+# LeP's BCF2000 controller script for Bitwig

 #### How to use